 Coal mining - the problems

-Open-cut mining now threatens the Baal Bone-Long Swamp section of the Gardens of Stone Stage 2 reserve proposal (GoS2) with progressive destruction.
+Open-cut mining still threatens the Ben Bullen and Wolgan State Forest section of the Gardens of Stone Stage 2 reserve proposal (GoS2) with progressive destruction.
 The area’s biodiversity and most of its unique scenic features are largely intact despite subsidence impacts from underground mining.
-The large areas now threatened are mostly on the lower slopes of Permian sediments, where the coal is accessible to opencut methods.
+The large areas still threatened are found on the lower slopes of the Great Dividing Range on Permian sediments, where the coal is accessible to opencut methods.
 This is also where the richer forests and Endangered Ecological Communities grow, and where most of the threatened species live.

-The Colong Foundation's submission argued that the area's heritage values were outstanding and irreplacable while the coal resources were poor quality high-ash, high-shale remnants from underground mining that removed the valuable Lithgow seam.
+The Colong Foundation's submission to the original, integrated proposal argued that the area's heritage values were outstanding and irreplacable while the coal resources were poor quality high-ash, high-shale remnants from underground mining that removed the valuable Lithgow seam.
 These remnants could be substitued with other coal resources from mines established to supply the power plants with coal.
 These arguments were further elaborated in a report on the environmental significance of the Coalpac site.

-Open-cut coal mining will also increase death rates in the nearby township of Cullen Bullen.
+Open-cut coal mining will also increase death rate in the community of the nearby township of Cullen Bullen.
 The Department of Health believes that mortality in the town will increase by 3 per cent if the mine is approved.
 The effects of mining and burning coal are reviewed in this 2011 paper to the Medical Journal of Australia.